taejun-lifelongjourney/pipeline/README.md

 Data generator for pipeline can be one of below :

-* any DataGenerator class implementors
+* any built-in DataGenerator class implementors
 * collections.Iterables
 * any user-defined generator function

+Also each consumer can be one of below :
+* any lamda function that receive one argument
+* any built-in Consumer class implementors